 Calling you out, naming and shaming.

 I noted at the top of this article that I changed the names of the individuals involved to protect their privacy.
-Strangers on the internet can be mean, and nobody wants to get into a life and social drama over a crappy sales pitch from a freebie magazine.
+Strangers on the internet can be mean, and nobody wants to get into a drama over a crappy sales pitch from a freebie magazine.

 Nobody apart from me, because I am sick of this pish.
 I am just so done with businesses using underhand, nasty tactics in pursuit of commercial betterment when it is just as easy to be kind, professional and respectful.